Jayesh-Vadnere/Ecom_Data_Analysis/README.md

 ```
 ![](EDA13.PNG)

-Insights:
+Insights:<br>
 The highest order volume comes from 201301, followed by 122001 and 560037.
-Cities with the lowest order volumes include 388160, 414609, and 799120.
+Cities with the lowest order volumes include 388160, 414609, and 799120.<br>

-### Distribution of Order Percentages by B2B
+### Distribution of Order Percentages by B2B<br>
 ```python
 order_counts = amz.groupby('B2B').size()
 order_percentages = (order_counts / len(amz)) * 100